-Acadia is not only a feast for the eyes.
+Budget travelers may consider renting an apartment or staying at the local YWCA in Bar Harbor.
+Private campgrounds are another economical alternative.
+DINING Acadia is not only a feast for the eyes.
 No visitor can claim to have truly experienced Maine without sampling such specialties as boiled lobster, steamed clams, clam chowder, baked beans, blueberry pancakes and pie.
 You will find these dishes-and much more-at restaurants around the island.
-Mount Desert Island has an assortment of dining establishments-from casual lobster pounds to elegant rooms serving fourstar cuisine.
+Mount Desert Island has an assortment of dining establishments-from casual lobster pounds (or shacks) to elegant rooms serving four-star cuisine.
 There are also cafés, chowder houses, delis, grills and sub shops.
 Your best bet will likely be seafood, since the island's fishing boats bring a harvest back from the sea every day.

-While Acadia is open year-round, most park facilities close between late October and mid-May.
-In season or out, many supplemental services are available in the local communities BANKS DINING Banks and ATMs are available in all communities.
+VISITOR SERVICES While Acadia is open year-round, most park facilities close between late October and mid-May.
+In season or out, many supplemental services are available in the local communities.
+BANKS Banks and ATMs are available in all communities.

+CAMPING SUPPLIES

-CAMPING SUPPLIES Sleeping bags, air mattresses, lanterns, portable stoves, cookware, backpacks, propane fuel and firewood are available for purchase in Bar Harbor and other major surrounding towns.
+Sleeping bags, air mattresses, lanterns, portable stoves, cookware, backpacks, propane fuel and firewood are available for purchase in Bar Harbor and other major surrounding towns.
 For more information, contact the chambers of commerce listed in the chart in this chapter.

-EMERGENCIES AND MEDICAL SERVICE In the park, call 911 for emergency medical or police assistance, or to report any accident.
+EMERGENCIES AND MEDICAL SERVICE

+In the park, call 911 for emergency medical or police assistance, or to report any accident.
 While there are no doctors stationed in the park, first aid is available island-wide-dial 911.
 Bar Harbor is home to the Mount Desert Island Hospital, a modern, 25-bed facility located on Wayman Lane one block off Main Street.
 It provides 24-hour emergency and cardiac care as well as cardiac intensive care, pediatric and laboratory services and respiratory therapy.
 Medical facilities are also available in Northeast Harbor, Southwest Harbor and Ellsworth.
 The region's largest hospital, Eastern Maine Medical Center, is located 45 miles away in Bangor.

+GIFT SHOPS

-GIFT SHOPS Area gift shops sell Maine-made crafts such as pottery, porcupine-quilljewelry, American Indian baskets and miniature lighthouses.
+Area gift shops sell Maine-made crafts such as pottery, porcupine-quill jewelry, American Indian baskets and miniature lighthouses.
 Also look for local delicacies like maple syrup, strawberry and blueberry jam and even bottles of blueberry wine produced at a nearby winery.
-The shops also carry books, videos, T-shirts, postcards and other Acadia souvenirs PETS AND KENNELS Pets are allowed in Acadia but must be kept on leashes no longer than six feet and they must be under control at all times.
+The shops also carry books, videos, T-shirts, post-cards and other Acadia souvenirs.
+PETS AND KENNELS Pets are allowed in Acadia, but must be kept on leashes no longer than six feet and they must be under control at all times.
 There are no kennel facilities within the park.
 Veterinary care is available in Bar Harbor.
+POSTAL SERVICES For complete postal services, visit the Bar Harbor Post Office located at 55 Cottage St..
+The post office is open Monday through Friday, from 8 a.m. to 4:30 p.m., and Saturday from 9 a.m. to noon.
+Call (207) 288-3122 for more information.